 College courses designed by Dunkin Donuts or the construction materials giant USG?
 Find them in our Innovation Center.
 Major companies collaborate with UIC faculty to design hands-on courses.
 Working in interdisciplinary teams with peers majoring in everything from business to graphic design, UIC Engineering students use engineering concepts to develop useful, innovative solutions for their partner company.
-It's a win-win of a whole new kind.
+It's a whole new kind of win-win.